Protection of your personal data

-In order to carry out this processing operation the Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication collects the following categories of personal data:
+In order to carry out this processing operation the Data Controller collects the following categories of personal data:

-Your data might be collected by means of the news alert registration interface in which the data subjects enter their data directly.
+Your data might be collected by means of the news alert and newsletter registration interface in which the data subjects enter their data directly.

-Data subjects unambiguously give their consent to the processing of the personal data when filling the online subscription form.
-The data could also be collected from other sources, including lists of participants in related events, topic-related databases, as well as various public sources.
+You unambiguously give your consent to the processing of the personal data when filling the online subscription form.

 5. How long do we keep your personal data?

-The Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing.
+The Data Controller only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing.

 6. How do we protect and safeguard your personal data?